-- Star topology is by far the most common network topology.
+- Star topology is by far the most common.
 Within this framework, each node is independently connected to a central hub via a physical cable—thus creating a star-like shape.
 All data must travel through the central node before it reaches its destination.
 Because no two adjacent nodes are connected, if one goes down, the others will remain up and running.
 However, if the central node fails, so will all adjacent nodes within the network.

-- Bus topology—also known as line topology or backbone topology—connects all devices via a single cable running in one direction.
+- Bus topology—also known as line or backbone—connects all devices via a single cable running in one direction.
 All data on the network also runs through this cable, following the same direction.
 Due to the limited amount of equipment needed to construct this layout (a single coaxial or RJ45 cable), bus topology is considered a strong, cost-effective option for many MSPs.
 As the needs of the network grow, you can add more nodes by joining additional cables.
 Just keep in mind these topologies can only handle so much bandwidth and if the single cable fails, the entire network will fail in turn.

 - Tree topology is set up like a family tree, with a central unit at the top that then cascades into a hierarchy of additional units.
-Tree topology combines the best of star and bus topologies, making it easy to add nodes to the network.
+The tree option combines the best of star and bus topologies, making it easy to add nodes to the network.
 If the hub fails, the nodes directly connected to it will fail as well, but connectivity will be maintained within the remaining branch systems.
 While tree topologies facilitate scalability, they can be costly to manage due to the amount of cabling required to connect all devices.

 - Mesh topologies form web-like structures of interconnected nodes.
 The nodes then leverage logic to identify the most efficient route for transmitting each data packet.
 In some cases, the data is flooded and the information is sent to all nodes within the network without the need for routing logic.
 Mesh topologies often require numerous cables and can be labor-intensive to set up.
 However, many MSPs consider them worth the effort due to their reliable, failure-resistant nature.

-- Hybrid topology leverages two or more topology layouts to meet network usage needs.
+- Hybrid topology leverages two or more layouts to meet network usage needs.
 The tree topology is technically an example of a hybrid topology, as it combines star and bus structures.
 Hybrid technologies offer a great deal of flexibility and are common among large companies—particularly those broken down into many different departments.
 Because these topologies are so complex, they require a great deal of experience to manage.

 Each of these network topologies boasts its own set of benefits, as well as some unique drawbacks.
 It’s up to MSPs to listen to the needs of their customers and find the best fit.